-I am a postdoc researcher at the Su Lab, in The Scripps Research Institute (TSRI).
+I am a postdoc researcher at the Su Lab, in Scripps Research (SR).
 My research interests are in applying data science methodologies and developing semantic web resources and tools to leverage the biomedical big data for biomedical discovery and translational research.
 The myriad of multiomics data, clinical findings, and basic research knowledge need to be integrated to get a full picture that helps to understand the biology and pathophysiology of human systems.
 By using semantic web technologies from RDF to ontologies, and the linked data approach, i tackled the data and knowledge integration problems arising from bridging the gap between biology and medicine.
 In particular, my methodological work lies in applying these technologies for:

 - data management, data modeling, and data integration.

 - working on semantic technologies for knowledge representation, data interoperability and computational reasoning.